nais/handbook/docs/technical/tenant-setup/addons/azure-ad.md

 ---

-Once you've got through all of the above, provide the NAIS team with the following information:
+Once you've got through all of the above, provide the Nais team with the following information:

 | Property                          | Description                                                                 |
 |:----------------------------------|:----------------------------------------------------------------------------|